 Depending on what type of fan you own, there are several different tips and tricks you can use to heat your home with a fan during the winter.
 If you’re planning to use your ceiling fan all year long, here’s how:

-Turn the Fan to Clockwise Direction for Warm Air
+Turn the Fan in Clockwise Direction for Warm Air

 To keep the warm air circulating around your room, turn the fan clockwise.
 This will push all of the warm air down and out of your room instead of allowing it to get trapped in your ceiling.
 The warm air will flow throughout the entire space, keeping everyone nice and cozy.